soos3d/Retrive-and-display-pending-transactions-Web3.py/README.md

 - List of pending transaction hash.<br>

 You can check my Skillshare class where I elaborate more on this!
 WEB3.py: Interact with the Blockchain<br>
-Get 30 days fro free using this link! https://skl.sh/3McEymV
+Get 30 days for free using this link! https://skl.sh/3McEymV

 This program has been designed using the Web3.py library and the instructions to install the and use the library can be found at https://web3py.readthedocs.io/en/stable/quickstart.html#installation